liebannam/pipes/README.txt

 		have this, your simulation will crash when it tries to write output data there, so run
 		mkdir output_data
 		if it's not there yet.
+		If it existed already, clear out all the files so that you don't get old data mixed up with the stuff you're about to generate.
 	--Go to the folder called Build/
 	--The compilation information is in the file called Makefile and the supporting info is in the file called Sysdep.
 Quite frankly, I think compiling